How to Troubleshoot and Repair a Frozen Windows Taskbar

 3. Reboot your PC and then check if the taskbar functions properly now.

-Method 6: Disabling Recently Opened Items
+Method 5: Disable Recently Opened Items

 Recently opened items can slow down the list launch.
 Disabling them makes it faster and prevents any freezing.
-Follow these instructions to disable recently opened items.
+Follow these instructions to disable recently opened items:

 1. Press Win + I to open the Settings app.

-2. Navigate to Personalization > Start
+2. Navigate to Personalization > Start.

 3. Slide the toggle button next to Show recently opened items in Jump Lists on Start or the taskbar to turn it off.

-Method 8: Create a new User Account
+Method 6: Create a New User Account

 In some situations, the error might be triggered if your user account settings or configurations have not been properly set and also if there is any corruption in this configuration data.
 Therefore, as an alternative, you can try to create a new user account on your Windows 10 machine and then import the data from the older account later if it fixes the issue.
-In order to do so:

 1. Press “Windows” + “I” to open settings and click on the “Accounts” option.